 (Which begs the question - how old do we have to be before our mom’s stop doing our laundry?
 I know I am ridiculously lucky - Trissi is the exception, not the rule.
 But really?
 Hell no will I be hand-laundering my 26 year old’s fine washables.
 Hell no.)

+There are fewer things in life more aggravating than doing laundry.
+Especially when communal machines involved.
 (People - be punctual when switching your loads or picking them up.
 Never know what someone might do to your newly “clean” clothes.)

 I have been über lucky in NYC - both apartments I’ve occupied have had laundry on-site (believe it or not, that’s fairly rare).
 And even though I don’t have to lug my dirty clothes and linens a few blocks to the laundromat, hauling them up and down four flights of stairs blows.